 Protein or amino acids:

 Patients with inflammatory diseases in general have an increased need for protein resp. amino acids.
 In addition to legumes, lactic acids from selected sheep or goat dairy products (in case there is no intolerance shown) fish and meat (preferably white meat) can be eaten to provide the body with the proper amount of necessary amino acids.
 Pork should be completely avoided and red meat we suggest only 1-2 times per week maximum.
 Use chicken, as it contains better amino acids and is lighter to digest.
+These are just some of the benefits of amino acids, and you’ll likely find that there are more to benefit other health areas!

 The way you should eat: